anvie/jogja-token/README.md

 # JOGJA Token

-Token designed for future art and entertainment project in Yogyakarat.
+ERC-20 token designed for future art and entertainment project in Yogyakarat.

 ## License